CPLN692-MUSA611-Open-Source-GIS/resources/README.md

 | A-    | 90-92  | B-    | 80–82 | C-    | 70–72 |

 * Assessment Method / Grading Criteria:
-    * Participation, attendance, and homework: 50%
+    * Participation and attendance: 20%
-    * Midterm Project: 15%
+    * Midterm Project: 30%
     * Final Project Proposal: 5%
-    * Final Project:  30%
+    * Final Project:  45%

 ### Weekly repositories
 Each week will have a different repository with the seed for that week's